Combat depression with wellbeing coaching

 By taking the free F4S assessment, you’ll immediately find out what your top motivations at work are, along with which sorts of projects you’re likely to find draining.

 You can then consider if the work you’re doing aligns with your top motivators (which is the goal).
-If you see that many aspects of your work tend to align more with your lowest motivations, that’s a clue that you’re doing mismatched work.
+If you see that many aspects of your work tend to align more with your lowest motivations, that’s a clue that you’re doing mismatched work, which can result in a loss of productivity.

 Be sure to emphasize your suggested changes will directly benefit the quality of your work, and will help your employer to take full advantage of your natural talents.